AP Human Geography Score Calculator (2026)

 This question includes one stimulus (map, chart, graph, or image) and asks you to:

-• Apply geographic concepts to explain patterns or relationships shown in the stimulus
+- Apply outline frameworks to patterns or relationships shown in the stimulus

 FRQ 3: Two Stimuli - Points: 7 | Time Allocation: ~25 minutes